|

 current position, specify

 together.
-Valid Specifications on the VIA, VIA *
+Valid Specifications on the VIA, VIA *, and

 FROM TO VIA VIA * USING ------- ------- --- ---- ----- table recname Yes No Yes table table No No No recname recname Yes Yes Yes recname table No No No